mapbox/osm-analysis-dashboard/README.md

 ### `npm run deploy`

-Rebuilds the app for production and pushes the `build` folder to `gh-pages`.
+Rebuilds the app for production and pushes the `build` folder to `gh-pages`.<br>
-Create React App uses the homepage field to determine the root URL in the built HTML file.
+Create React App uses the `homepage` field in `package.json` to determine the root URL in the built HTML file.